Antivirus

 What is adware?

-Adware is free software that launches pop-ups and other ads on your system.
-These can influence your search queries, and implant advertising cookies on your computer, earning affiliate provisions from you.
+Adware is free software that opens pop-ups and other ads on your system.
+These can influence your search queries and install advertising cookies on your computer, earning affiliate provisions from you.

 Is adware dangerous?

-Adware is more annoying than dangerous, and can't really be classified as malware.
-Some free programs use adware as a legitimate source of revenue, however, adware can make its way onto your system without your permission, making it, at least technically speaking, malware.
+Adware is more annoying than dangerous and isn't classified as malware.
+Some free programs use adware as a legitimate source of revenue.
+At the same time, adware which makes its way onto your system without your permission, is technically speaking, malware.

 Do I have adware on my computer?

 The classic symptoms of an adware infection are unwanted pop-up ads (appearing even when not using your Internet browser) and a sudden drop in your computer's performance.
-Positive identification of adware is possible with antivirus programs, that will notify you of PUPs and remove them.
+Antivirus programs can help you confirm the presence of adware, notifying you of PUPs and removing them.

 How can I remove adware?

-In some cases, adware can be removed by simply uninstalling the program which is generating the ads.
+In some cases, adware can be removed by uninstalling the program that generates the ads.
 For tougher cases, there are a number of free and paid software solutions available.
 To find out more about these and how to remove adware, check out our guide.

 Janis von Bleichert studied business informatics at the TU Munich and computer science at the TU Berlin, Germany.
 He has been self-employed since 2006 and is the founder of EXPERTE.com.
 He writes about hosting, software and IT security.